 However, that is where the similarities end.
 Some, like BPT have to be installed on your home computer.
 Others run online and so work in a similar way to online banking meaning you will be able to access it from any computer and not just your home one.
 Most provide payslips (although perhaps only electronically), however a few do not (BPT is one of these, however we have a payslip tool which does this instead).

-If you are an employer with auto enrolment obligations, you should check for auto enrolment functionality too (i.e. recording pension deductions and making pension payments) if you think this will help you fulfil your duties.
-(The Pensions Regulator have a ‘basic assessment tool’ to help those whose software does not include auto enrolment functionality (in particular BPT users), however, as the name suggests, it is very basic.)
+If you are an employer with auto-enrolment obligations, you should check for auto enrolment functionality too (e.g. calculating pension deductions and supplying information to the pension provider) if you think this will help you fulfil your duties.

 Essentially, you should think about the features that you need and choose payroll software to meet them.
 Some other considerations may be:

 - Does the payroll software support the pay period you want to use (it is our understanding that some do not currently work with 4 weekly pay periods, for example)

 - Will it allow you to pay different people over different periods (e.g. both weekly and monthly) if necessary?